 European equities have attracted greater interest from asset managers in recent weeks with at least two firms overweighting the region.

-BlackRock and Pictet Asset Management increased their weighting towards European stocks earlier this year and the chief economist at BMO Global Asset Management, Steven Bell, said in January that European equities could "finally"
+BlackRock and Pictet Asset Management increased their weighting towards European stocks earlier this year and the chief economist at BMO Global Asset Management, Steven Bell, said in January that European equities could "finally" outperform in 2017.

 Vincent McEntegart, a Kames Capital fund manager, has this morning become the latest to voice some positive views for the region’s equity markets.

 “The European economy is recovering, with the Eurozone’s economic surprise peaking last month at levels not seen since early 2013,” he said.

 But McEntegart, who manages the Kames Diversified Monthly Income Fund, warned also that bond yields needed to keep drifting higher and companies must keep delivering on earnings if the “bond-yield inspired rotation that we have seen towards more value-oriented and cyclical sectors” is to be sustained.

 Earlier this month, Richard Turnill, BlackRock’s global chief investment strategist, said BlackRock had upgraded European equities to overweight.
 At the time (February 7) the US dollar index had dropped to a more than two-month low, while Eurozone data pointed to “improving growth”, he said, and noted that European earnings season was about to start.

 Also in early February, Martin Todd, European equities manager at Hermes Investment Management, warned that investors could be missing out on ‘bottom-up’ opportunities if they focused too much on macro instability caused by political events in Europe.